Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ✅ Enjoy!

-✏️ Please note that this project is not affiliated with Phind.com and is not an official extension.
+✏️ Please note that this project is not affiliated with Phind.com or Perplexity.ai and is not an official extension.

 <br>